bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ![Edge detection prepass](edge_detection_prepass.png)
 <p class="release-feature-authors">The depth and normal textures generated by the prepass</p>

+Using the prepass essentially means rendering everything twice.
+The prepass itself is much faster since it does a lot less work than the main pass.
+The result of the prepass can be used to reduce overdraw in the main pass, but if your scene didn't already suffer from overdraw then enabling the prepass will negatively affect performance.
+There are many things that can be done to improve this and we will keep working towards this goal.
+Like with anything performance related, make sure to measure it for your use case and see if it helps or not.

-Unfortunately, the prepass still has performance issues so it's currently disabled by default, but if you need to use it for a specific effect you can simply add the `DepthPrepass` component to your camera.
+The prepass is still very useful when working on special effects that require a depth or normal texture, so if you want to use it you can simply add the `DepthPrepass` or `NormalPrepass` components to your camera.

 ## Shadow Mapping using Prepass Shaders